marathan24/SAE-steerability-eval/README.md

 ## UPDATED AS OF JANUARY 5th, 2025

 Rather than modifying the model’s weights through finetuning, or relying solely on discrete prompt manipulation, activation engineering works by injecting a computed steering vector into the model’s activations (the internal hidden states) during inference.
 This technique, sometimes referred to as ActAdd, contrasts the model’s activations on two carefully chosen sets of prompts (in our case, statements reflecting “INTJ” versus “Non-INTJ” traits).
-The difference of these two activation patterns becomes our steering vector, which we can then add (with a chosen scale) into the forward pass of the model for new inputs.
+The difference of these two activation patterns becomes our steering vector, which can be then added (with a chosen scale) into the forward pass of the model for new inputs.

 ### Methodology